 Now for the kicker: if you — a prankster god of insectkind — move the cricket during the nest inspection, the wasp’s behavioral program reboots.
 The wasp knows only that the cricket wasn’t where it once was, so the wasp relocates it, drags it back to the nest entrance, and inspects the nest again.

-Scholar Douglas Hofstadter coined a word from this behavior: sphexishness.
+While this behavior isn’t consistent across digger wasps, the concept offers rhetorical usefulness by way of a word coined by Scholar Douglas Hofstadter: sphexishness.
 When we say something is sphexish, we’re describing highly deterministic, preprogrammed behavior with the appearance of thoughtfulness.
 I often grumble to myself about our industry’s sphexishness and the effect it has had on the collective usability of the web.

 I’m not implying that most web developers are drones incapable of critical thought — and that’s certainly not the case.
 We all strive to do our work the best way we know how.
 Yet we do many small, almost ceremoniously repetitive things as web developers that are definitely sphexish.

 Consider our relentless adherence to best practices, even when they result in poor user experiences.
 We